drp0/ADCDRP/README.md

   - Signal frequency__: Afreq   (Uses digital signal processing techniques)

 A useful integer padding function is also available ( mylib.DRPpad(I, n, " ") )
-  - This returns a string using integer I, with a width of n characters, padded with the character within the quotes.
+  - This returns a string using integer I, with a width of n characters, left padded with the character within the quotes.